-You should take your prescribed medication one hour prior to your surgical time.
+Take your prescribed medication 1 hour prior to your surgical time.
 You will need someone to drive you to and from your procedure because of the medications you will be taking.
-We will bring you back to the procedure room where Dr. Maloney will mark the surgical site and make final preparations for the procedure.
-You will then relax on the surgical table and we will clean your face with a pre-surgical scrub.
-Sterile towels will be placed and Dr. Maloney will begin the operation.
+After you arrive, we will bring you back to the procedure room where Dr. Maloney will mark the surgical site and make final preparations for the procedure.
+You will then relax on the surgical table and we will clean your face with a presurgical scrub.
+Sterile towels will be placed in position and Dr. Maloney will begin the operation.

 How is a brow lift performed?

-The operation takes about one hour.
+Surgery takes about 1 hour.
 After numbing medication is injected, Dr. Maloney will make an incision in the hairline.
-From here, he can remove excess tissue to lift the lateral brow.
-Dissolvable sutures and staples will be placed and you will be ready to go home.
+He will remove excess tissue to lift the lateral brow.
+Dissolvable sutures and staples will be put in place and you will be ready to go home.

 What should I expect after a brow lift?

 Sleep with your head elevated for the first few days to help with bruising and swelling.
-You should rest and eat a healthy diet high in protein to speed up recovery.
-You may shower the day after surgery depending on what our office tells you.
-You will return to the office for your first post-operative exam about one week after surgery.
-If you have any questions during the recovery phase, please do not hesitate to call our office any time, day or night.
+Rest and eat a healthy, high-protein diet to help speed up recovery.
+You may shower the day after surgery, depending on what our office staff advises.
+You will return to the office for your first postoperative exam about 1 week after surgery.
+If you have any questions during the recovery phase, please call our office any time, day or night.

 What are the benefits of a brow lift?

-After the procedure your lateral brow will be in a more appropriate position.
-Your brow will also look less heavy and droopy.
+After the procedure, your lateral brow will be in a more appropriate position.
+Your brow will look less heavy and droopy.